For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 2) Map Listings Are More Helpful Than Organic Listings

-Map listings on Google are a lot more visually compelling and helpful than organic listings.
+Map listings on Google are more visually compelling and helpful than organic listings.

 Not only can you give people a quick glimpse of where you’re located, but you can also begin to show them what you offer through imagery, why you’re better than others with your reviews, and you can share relevant updates with them through Google Posts (or Updates).